-- Contraceptive injections (such as Depo-Provera) and their administration regardless of purpose. - Contraceptive devices such as IUDs and implants, including their insertion and removal regardless of purpose.
+- Contraceptive mobile app subscription (e.g., Natural Cycles). - Contraceptive injections (such as Depo-Provera) and their administration regardless of purpose. - Contraceptive devices such as IUDs and implants, including their insertion and removal regardless of purpose.

 The following contraceptives will be processed under the Prescription Drug Benefits section of this SPD: